itgalaxy/favicons/readme.md

 To use Favicons, require the appropriate module and call it, optionally specifying configuration and callback objects.
 A sample is shown on the right.
 The full list of options can be found on GitHub.

-The Gulp / Grunt wrapper modules have a few extra properties.
-You can also configure and use Favicons from the terminal with dot syntax.

 Favicons generates its icons locally using pure Javascript with no external dependencies.

 Please note: Favicons is tested on Node 10.13 and above.